-As we've seen in the article 7 Ways to Guarantee Customer Loyalty, keeping the customers you have is far less time consuming, requires much less time investment, and eliminates much of the stress of trying to get new ones.
+As we've seen in other articles, keeping the customers you have is far less time consuming, requires much less time investment, and eliminates much of the stress of trying to get new ones.
 Studies have shown that it's 7x more expensive to get a new customer than to keep an existing one, and the probability of selling to a new customer is 14x higher than trying to sell to someone new.
 The evidence is quite clear: investing in customer retention strategies will give you much more bang for the buck and help ensure long-term, sustained business for you.

 We've looked at a variety of ways to keep your existing customers happy and reward them for their loyalty, but a particularly effective way to maintain a longstanding relationship with customers is to increase the amount and type of services you can sell.
 This is the art of cross-selling and up-selling, where you identify complementary services and products that will improve the customer experience and increase the value you can offer them.

 Think back to every time you've ever been asked, "Would you like fries with that?"
 THAT'S all about selling more, in context, and for more value, and it's as common in business as sending an invoice.

 Effective cross-selling and up-selling will provide a tighter bond with your customers because doing it effectively puts you in a position of being a trusted advisor.
 It also increases the amount that customers will spend on your services over time because it gives you an opportunity to educate them on the wide range of things you can do for them.
 When done right, this type of selling and servicing will get increase customer’s likelihood of calling upon you when services are needed.